Formlabs/devops-task/README.md

 # Formlabs DevOps home assignment

-This repository contains a home assignment for DevOps applicants for Formlabs.
+This repository contains a home assignment code for DevOps applicants for Formlabs.

-See all open jobs: https://careers.formlabs.com/
+See all open jobs at https://careers.formlabs.com/

 ## Task